bkryzz/modcel/README.md

    ITYP=2 diseased hepatocyte (fibrotic etc)
    ITYP=3 venous capillary
    ITYP=4 arterial capillary
-   ITYP=5 bile duct
+   ITYP=5 bile duct,
-plus the special "boundary agents" defining the interface between the solid and fluid regions.
+plus the special "boundary agents" defining the interface between the solid and fluid regions (e.g., including macrophages, stellate cells...)

 -------------------------------------------------------
   Damage: each cell has a number of tags describing the